BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 - 1 x M3 Nut (Nylon Lock)
 - 7 x Wood Pieces

-Do not overtighten.
-Make sure that the parts can freely move very easily.
-If they are too tight, the motors will not be able to move the arm.
+*IMPORTANT:* Do not overtighten.
+Make sure that the joint can move easily.
+If it is too tight, your motors will not be able to move the joint during robot arm operation.

 |                            Side 1                            |                            Side 2                            |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |